Duplicate content is a really bad thing.

 Otherwise, you may have to ask your developer to set up your redirects.

-There are a couple of useful tools for checking whether redirects are in place.
+There are tools you can use for checking whether redirects are in place, or a site audit will also show you.

 And, if you just want to check out a single page, it’s worth using Rex Swain’s http header checker